-This year marks the twentieth anniversary of Final Fantasy: The Spirits Within being released in theaters.
-The film sunk at the box office making only $32.1 million domestically and $85.1 million worldwide on a $137 million budget.
+Final Fantasy: The Spirits Within was released in theaters back in 2001.
+At that time, the film sunk at the box office making only $32.1 million domestically and $85.1 million worldwide on a $137 million budget.
 When it was released on DVD, the film made an additional $26.6 million in video rental sales; 83.4% of its domestic box office gross.
 Square Pictures would go on to develop Flight of the Osiris for The Animatrix, but would ultimately close down shortly thereafter mostly thanks to the box office failure of this film.

 The film is the directorial debut of Hironobu Sakaguchi, who created the Final Fantasy video game series.
 He would never direct another film after Final Fantasy: The Spirits Within.
 The screenplay for the film reportedly went through 50 different renditions before finally settling on the one put to film.
 Two decades after its release, The Spirits Within hasn’t aged as well as it could have.
 The storyline is generic and has fragments of its previous story ideas that ultimately lead to nothing or have no explanation whatsoever in the final cut.

 The unfortunate aspect is that The Spirits Within fails to establish its own identity despite the creator of the franchise choosing to distance the film from the video game source material entirely.
 The film ultimately feels like borrowed concepts from sci-fi films that came out around the same time.
 The Deep Eyes squadron feels like a direct rip-off of the Sulaco team of marines from Aliens with Jane seemingly being direct homage to Private Vasquez.